Maharashtra National Law University, Nagpur: Admissions

-The admissions to the university are done on merit ranking based on the Common Law Admission Test (CLAT) of India which is a centralized test for admission to 21 National Law Universities in India.
+The admissions to the university are done on merit ranking based on the Common Law Admission Test (CLAT) of India which is a centralized test for admission to 24 National Law Universities in India.
 The eligibility is as per the CLAT Notification.
-The acceptance rate is less than five percent with sixty thousand applicants applying for 120 seats as of 2018.
+The acceptance rate is less than five percent with sixty thousand applicants applying for 180 seats [120 seats for B.A.
+LL.B.(Hons.) and 60 seats for B.B.A.
+LL.B.(Hons.)].

-A separate admission process including group discussion and personal interview is carried out for selecting students for The B.A.LL.B.
+A separate admission process including group discussion and personal interview is carried out for selecting students for The B.A.
+LL.B.
 (Hons.) in Adjudication and Justicing Programme which is a Five-Year Integrated Degree Course.

 Affiliations

 MNLU Nagpur is recognized by the Bar Council of India and the University Grants Commission (UGC) as a state university.
 The Bombay High Court (Nagpur Bench) serves as the governing institution of the university.